Blog home

 1. Break Tasks into Smaller Steps

-1. Build in Some Flexibility
+1. Build in A Bit of Flexibility

 1. Create Routines Together